If you have atopic eczema, avoiding certain causes (triggers) and irritants may help to prevent flare-ups of symptoms.

 Soaps and detergents remove the natural oils from the skin.
 This tends to make the skin dry and itchy and more sensitive to irritants.

-Therefore, avoid soaps, bubble baths, etc, when you wash.
-Instead, use a thick moisturiser (emollient) as a soap substitute and add an emollient to the a bath or shower.
-See separate leaflet called Emollients (Moisturisers) for Eczema for details.
+So: avoid soap, bubble bath and shower gel when you wash.
+Instead, use a thick moisturiser (emollient) as a soap substitute and only use soap where it's 'vital': under your arms perhaps and your genital area.
+See the separate leaflet called Moisturisers for Eczema (Emollients) for details.
 Wear rubber gloves with a cotton lining when using detergents or working with other similar chemicals.

 After you wash clothes with detergent, rinse them well.
 Biological detergents are known trigger factors and fabric conditioners can make some people's eczema worse.